gamernetwork/tech-task-product-2020.1/README.md

 The task is designed to allow you to demonstrate your ability to use new technology, to interpret specifications, to solve programming problems and to present information.

 The task is intended to consume an evening - please do not spend more than 3 hours on it.
+If you do start to overrun significantly then please get in touch to discuss - we may have misjudged the timing!

 If anything is unclear, please do no hesitate to get in touch.
 (The mind-reading test comes later...)